Class of 2014: Lives of Meaning and Purpose

 “I put my complete and utter support behind all religiously affiliated schools to uphold their identities in our ever-increasingly globalized, diverse world.
 I hope and pray for the strengthening of their own religious identities — but not by ignoring the presence of religious diversity.”

-In August, Ahmad will begin a year working with the Interfaith Conference of Greater Milwaukee through the Episcopal Service Corps.
+In August, Ahmad will begin working in the Office of Religious Life and Community Service at Dickinson College through the Episcopal Service Corps, where she will be assisting with religious and interfaith programming, leadership development, and pastoral care.
 Until then, she’ll work with Dr. Arthur P. Urbano, Jr., associate professor of theology, to research religious diversity in the College’s early history, specifically the experience of Jewish students.

 At the Academic Awards Ceremony the day before commencement, Ahmad will receive the Sister Thea Bowman Award, presented to a senior in recognition of outstanding service to the College and the community.
 The award “recognizes characteristics of openness to and respect for others, regardless of race, creed, or social status.”